Google Glass is back, with a new vision

 The pricey product (initially sold for $1,500) was worn by celebrities and featured in a fashion show.
 But then came a wave of privacy concerns, harsh reviews of its limited functionality and a growing sense that it was simply not cool.

-Now Google is focusing on a different audience for its smartglasses: workers.
+Now Google's parent company, Alphabet, is focusing on a different audience for its smartglasses: workers.

-Google X, the company's division for experimental "moonshot" projects, said Tuesday there are now more than 50 businesses using Glass to speed up tasks in the workplace.
+X, a division of Alphabet focused on experimental "moonshot" projects, said Tuesday there are now more than 50 businesses using a newer version of Glass to speed up tasks in the workplace.

 These businesses, including Boeing (BA) and Volkswagen (VLKAF), are primarily in industries like manufacturing and logistics.
 Google's pitch: Glass is a useful hands-free device for workers to look up instructions and checklists.